Hazel Stiebeling

 Hazel Katherine Stiebeling (1896–1989) was an American nutritionist who pioneered the development of USDA programs for nutrition including USDA Recommended Dietary Allowances (RDAs) of vitamins and minerals.

 Stiebeling made important contributions to the understanding of diet composition, nutritional value of foods, dietary guidelines, and the idea and development of dietary standards.
-Among her recommendations were eating more milk, fresh fruit, and green vegetables.
+Among her recommendations were drinking more milk, eating fresh fruit and green vegetables.
 She also helped to develop plans for disaster relief in the South during the economic hardships of the Great Depression.
 In 1959, Stiebeling became the first woman to receive the President's Award for Distinguished Federal Civilian Service.
 In 1964, she was named a Distinguished Fellow of the American Society for Nutrition (DFASN).

-Early life
+Early life and education

 Hazel Katherine Stiebeling was born on March 20, 1896, to Adam Stiebeling and Elizabeth Brand on their farm near Haskins, Ohio.
 Her parents were German immigrants.
 Hazel was one of six children.
 Living on a farm is believed to have developed her interest in food and nutrition.
 She began to study domestic science in high school.

-Education

 After high school, Stiebeling enrolled in a two year program in domestic science at Skidmore College.
 She later said she discovered Henry Sherman's book, The Chemistry of Food and Nutrition, in the college's library and was inspired by it.
 She graduated in Skidmore's class of 1915.

 Stiebeling was employed for three years as a schoolteacher before entering the Columbia University Teachers' College.
 There she was an assistant in Foods and Nutrition, working with Mary Swartz Rose.
 Stiebeling received a Bachelor's degree in Science from Columbia University in 1919, and a Masters in nutrition in 1924.

 Stiebeling then became a research fellow under Henry Sherman at the Graduate School of Columbia University.
 Her research included in the basal metabolism of women, the effects of vitamin D on the deposition of calcium in bone, the nutritional value of protein in human subjects, and other projects.
 Stiebeling received her PhD in chemistry from Columbia in 1928.
-Her thesis was on a method for studying the concentrationf of vitamins A and D in tissues.
+Her thesis was on a method for studying the concentration of vitamins A and D in tissues.